-Heartburn symptoms vary in severity and from person to person big time.
-You may have even had heartburn before and didn’t realize it.
+Heartburn, aka acid reflux symptoms vary in severity and from person to person, big time.
+You may have even had acid reflux before and didn’t realize it.

-A crappy meal or a stressful day can cause heartburn every once in awhile.
+A crappy meal or a stressful day can cause heartburn every once in a while.
 But, if you suffer from chronic acid reflux, it can be distracting and even debilitating.
-The secret is to get to the root issue of your heartburn, rather than cover up symptoms with over the counter drugs (which can do more harm than good).
+The secret is to get to the root issue, rather than cover up acid reflux symptoms with over the counter drugs (which can do more harm than good).